National Academy of Television Arts & Sciences recognizes how optical fiber has revolutionized entertainment, everyday life

 Smart touch devices, rich streaming media with lifelike images, and instant connections everywhere we go – these are all part of the experiences made possible by optical fiber in today’s world.

-And because optical fiber has revolutionized broadcast technology and the way people watch TV, the National Academy of Television Arts & Sciences has presented Corning Incorporated with a Technology & Engineering Emmy® award.
+And because optical fiber has revolutionized broadcast technology and the way people watch TV, the National Academy of Television Arts & Sciences presented Corning Incorporated with a Technology & Engineering Emmy® award.

 Optical fiber was born in Corning labs in 1970 and its invention has become one of the company’s most familiar success stories.